Azure-Samples/azure-search-openai-javascript/README.md

 - [Revolutionize your Enterprise Data with ChatGPT: Next-gen Apps w/ Azure OpenAI and Cognitive Search](https://aka.ms/entgptsearchblog)
 - [Azure Cognitive Search](https://learn.microsoft.com/azure/search/search-what-is-azure-search)
 - [Azure OpenAI Service](https://learn.microsoft.com/azure/cognitive-services/openai/overview)

+## Clean up

+To clean up all the resources created by this sample:

+1. Run `azd down`
+2. When asked if you are sure you want to continue, enter `y`
+3. When asked if you want to permanently delete the resources, enter `y`

+The resource group and all the resources will be deleted.

 ### Note